mohammadshaad/Superjoin-Assignment/README.md

 }
 ```

-- Add an onEdit trigger and deploy the project as a web app.
+- Add an `on edit` trigger and deploy the project as a web app.

 ---